rDrayBen/Neural_networks_RAG/README.md

 4. Out of all the documents retrieved on the step 3 take 2 most relevant, using cross-encoder('cross-encoder/ms-marco-MiniLM-L-12-v2').
 5. Use these 2 documents for models context.

-Deployed RAG system can be found on HuggingFace spaces via this (link)[https://huggingface.co/spaces/RabotiahovDmytro/RAGSystem].
+Deployed RAG system can be found on HuggingFace spaces via this link: https://huggingface.co/spaces/RabotiahovDmytro/RAGSystem.